djannitor/gns3-mikrotik/README.md

 Start the router and connect to the console.

-Use the `interface print` command to show the interface names as they may not be "ether1" and "ether2".
+Use the `interface/print` command to show the interface names as they may not be "ether1" and "ether2".

 Add an IP address using the following syntax: